Managing Your Email Inbox

 - Subscribe only to mailing lists that are necessary to perform your role at the college.

-- Never reply to spam, not even to request removal from their mailing list.
+- Never reply to spam, not even to request removal from a mailing list.

 Beware of Phishing Attempts

 Phishing scams are attempts by unscrupulous individuals to steal sensitive information by masquerading as trustworthy sources.
-In addition to never sending personally identifiable information via email, users should be vigilant and inspect incoming emails to ensure that they are legitimate.
-If you suspect an email is actually an attempt to phish information from you, you should contact the ITS Helpdesk for assistance in verifying its validity.
+In addition to never sending personally identifiable information via email, be vigilant and inspect incoming emails to ensure that they are legitimate.
+If you suspect an email is actually an attempt to phish information from you, you should contact the Service Desk for assistance in verifying its validity.

 Original work or assignments submitted by students may be subject to FERPA or copyright protection.
 Do not forward any educational records of students even to the student through email.